I love the topic of menopause even though I have a personal love-hate relationship with it.

 - Mine was easy.

-Oh, and what to do for keratoderma climactericum?
-That’s why I made my Rough Feet Skin Remover Kit – it’s to keep our feet soft while we get on with changing the world after our “climax!”
-(They’ll never see us coming, although our super cute sandals might give us away.)
+I made my Rough Feet Skin Remover Kit for us - it keeps our feet soft while we get on with changing the world after our "climax!"
+(They'll never see us coming, although our super cute sandals might give us away.)